Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Is this really some sort of partnership?

-I think it does raise the issue, and I think in the Democratic primary contest, it's a good thing to get two for one.
+And I think in the Democratic primary contest, it's a good thing to get two for one.

-In a general election, uh, not so much.
+In a general election, not so much.

 How are the Clintons going to rule?